lostdecade/manor/_posts/2013-08-30-understanding-canvas-rotation.md

 Let's take a look at how we'd achieve a simple rotation of a rectangle.
 Inline comments in the code explain what's happening in more detail.

 {% highlight js %}
-// Create our canvas and append it to the document body var stage = document.createElement("canvas");
+// Create our canvas
+// Append it to the document body var stage = document.createElement("canvas");
 stage.width = 320;
 stage.height = 240;